mukmitt1/Book-Notes/the seven spiritual laws of success/Notes.markdown

 ### 3. The Law of "Karma" or Cause And Effect

 * Karma is both action  and consequences of that action.
 It is cause and effect simultaneously
+* Karma is energy, which in itself is neither good nor bad; these are just the labels people choose to attach to it
+* The energy created by an action has to be returned: “As yea sow so shall yea reap.”
+It cannot be avoided.
 * Everyone has heard the happiness "What you sow is what you reap".
 If we want to create happiness in our lives, we must learn to sow the seeds of happiness.
 * Karma implies the action of conscious choice-making.
 You & I are essentially infinite choice makers.
 * Some of thes choices are made consciously, while others are made unconsciously